-The delightful "Marvel Comics: The Untold Story" by Sean Howe reveals how the 1970s, '80s and '90s saw a galaxy of stars consider donning the capes and tights of various Marvel heroes.
+The delightful book Marvel Comics: The Untold Story by Sean Howe reveals how a galaxy of stars considered donning capes and tights in the 1970s, '80s and '90s, but for various bizarre reasons they never happened.
 Click through our gallery to see what those movies could have looked like.

-Benedict Cumberbatch has taken on the role of Doctor Strange in the current Marvel Cinematic universe.
-But there have been several previous attempts to bring sorcerer supreme Stephen Strange to theatres: at one point a script was written by "Back to the Future" writer Bob Gale, and later Wes Craven was set to direct.
-Meanwhile, one film company lost the rights to the character while developing their version of the film, so just changed the name to "Doctor Mordred" and made it anyway.
+Benedict Cumberbatch owns the role of Doctor Strange in the current Marvel Cinematic universe.
+But there were several previous attempts to bring sorcerer supreme Stephen Strange to theaters: At one point a script was drafted by Back to the Future writer Bob Gale, and later Wes Craven was set to direct it.
+Meanwhile, another film company lost the rights to the character while developing a movie version, so they just changed the name to "Doctor Mordred" and made it anyway.

-Director Michael Winner could have recruited his "Death Wish" star Charles Bronson for a proposed Cap film written in Britain by Winner, TV writer Stan Hey and a chap Hey later described as "some quaking, black-tee-shirted geek from [comic shop] Forbidden Planet."
+Director Michael Winner could have recruited his Death Wish star Charles Bronson for a proposed Captain America film.
+A script was written (in the UK) by Winner, TV writer Stan Hey and a chap whom Hey later described as "some quaking, black-tee-shirted geek from [comic shop] Forbidden Planet."

 The trio spent just six weeks knocking out a script in which the Statue of Liberty was kidnapped.
 Marvel's boss said it was "bloody awful."

-She-Hulk was hastily created in the pages of Marvel comics to stop the makers of the 1970s "Incredible Hulk" TV show from calling dibs on a female version of the angry green giant.
-In a prospective live-action version, statuesque star Brigitte Nielsen was rumoured to be going green for the role.
+She-Hulk was hastily created in the pages of Marvel comics to stop the makers of the 1970s Incredible Hulk TV show from calling dibs on a female version of the angry green giant.
+In 2020, Orphan Black and Perry Mason star Tatiana Maslany was announced to play She-Hulk and her alter ego Jennifer Walters in a new Disney Plus TV series.
+But years before that, statuesque star Brigitte Nielsen was rumored to be going green for the role.

-Happily for Cage -- if not for audiences -- he finally got to be a Marvel hero in two "Ghost Rider" movies.
+Happily for Cage -- if not for viewers -- he finally got to play a Marvel hero in two Ghost Rider movies.

-The Ant-Man movie ended up shrinking from sight, but the rival film, starring Rick Moranis, was a smash -- retitled "Honey, I Shrunk the Kids", of course.
+The Ant-Man movie ended up shrinking from sight, but the rival film, starring Rick Moranis, was a smash as the retitled Honey, I Shrunk the Kids.

-Shortly after the huge success of "Terminator 2: Judgement Day", James Cameron began discussing his plans for a Spider-Man movie.
-He was reportedly paid $3 million for a 47-page treatment that never reached the screen, partly because the project was mired in legal disputes over rights to the film.
+Shortly after the huge success of Terminator 2: Judgment Day, James Cameron planned a Spider-Man movie.
+He was reportedly paid $3 million for a 47-page treatment that never reached the screen, partly because the project was mired in legal disputes over the rights to the film.